 (See also Overview of Hemolytic Anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more .)

-The prevalence of hemoglobin (Hb) C in blacks in the US is about 2 to 3%.
-Heterozygotes are asymptomatic.
-Homozyotes usually have a mild chronic hemolytic anemia, splenomegaly, and symptoms consistent with anemia.
-Cholelithiasis is the most common complication, and splenic sequestration is possible.
+The prevalence of detectable hemoglobin (Hb) C in people in the US with African ancestry is about 2 to 3%.
+Patients who are heterozygotes are asymptomatic.
+Those who are homozygotes usually have a mild chronic hemolytic anemia, splenomegaly, and symptoms consistent with anemia.
+Cholelithiasis Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
+In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
+Gallstones... read more is the most common complication, and splenic sequestration is possible.

 Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
 The anemia is usually mild but can be severe.